History of Dynaudio

 Mark Allan Thorup had worked in Dynaudio since 1982.
 He was a childhood friend with Per Skaaning.
 He learned "everything" about transducers from working with Ejvind Skaaning.
 With a sharp mind, he quickly learned a lot.
 During these changes he was faced with the necessity to choose, and he had also good relations with Wilfried Ehrenholz so he chose to continue working for Dynaudio.
 This choice was not appreciated by the Skaaning family and they had to break the connection.
 Mark Thorup became factory manager for a period of time.

 One of the characteristics of a Dynaudio driver is the tabs between the dust cap and the cone, where the voice coil is attached, in a way that the cone and dust cap can be formed in one piece of polypropylene.
-The design of these tabs solved a couple of problems (how to attach the coil + how to prevent too soft attachment of the dust cap part hence preventing phase issues) is the brain child of Mark Thorup.
+The design of these tabs solved a couple of problems (how to attach the coil + how to prevent too soft attachment of the dust cap part hence preventing phase issues) is the brainchild of Mark Allan Thorup.

 The German "link" at Dynaudio means that Germany has been a home market for Dynaudio much more than Denmark.
 Probably not a bad situation, since the German market is approximately 15 times larger.